CodeFromAnywhere/gptide/docs/headless-gpt-ide.md

 - Monetisation (credit system on which you can build any packages on top as you wish)
 - Automations (cronjobs), Queue system (executing thousands of prompts at once), watch-system (executing prompts if certain things happen)

+On top of this, we also have a thorough integration of these api's with React.
+There's an `api` sdk available that has full typesafety for all these endpoints.
+I'm using [typerepo](https://typerepo.com) for this.

 I'm most interested in building these things on top of my headless solution:

 - Chrome Plugin